-- Click on the issues link - The back translation window is displayed with the cursor in the first verse with problems. - Correct the problem and move to the next outdated verse by clicking on the arrows on the toolbar.
+- Click on the issues link

+A result list window lists any errors. - And the back translation window is also displayed with the cursor in the first verse with problems. - Correct the problem and move to the next outdated verse by clicking on the arrows on the toolbar.